hynek/structlog/docs/examples.rst

 While wrapped loggers are *immutable* by default, this example demonstrates how to circumvent that using a thread local dict implementation for context data for convenience (hence the requirement for using `new()` for re-initializing the logger).

+Please note that :func:`structlog.stdlib.get_logger` is a totally magic-free convenience function that just deduces the name of the caller's module and calls `BoundLogger.wrap()` on `logging.getLogger()`.

 .. _twisted-example: